sap-contributions/helm-www/content/en/docs/topics/charts.md

     tags: # (optional)
       - Tags can be used to group charts for enabling/disabling together
     import-values: # (optional)
-      - ImportValues holds the mapping of source values to parent key to be imported.
+      - ImportValues holds the mapping of child values to parent key to be imported.
+Each item can be a string or pair of child/parent sublist items.
+    export-values: # (optional)
+      - ExportValues holds the mapping of parent values to child key to be exported.
 Each item can be a string or pair of child/parent sublist items.
     alias: (optional) Alias to be used for the chart.
 Useful when you have to add the same chart multiple times
 maintainers: # (optional)
   - name: The maintainers name (required for each maintainer)